A New Path Toward Disease Modification

 When c-Abl is inhibited:

-- Toxic alpha-synuclein is destroyed within the neuron and then cleared from the cell via endogenous mechanisms like the ubiquitin/proteosome process and autophagy/lysosomal clearance mechanisms.
+- Toxic alpha-synuclein is destroyed within the neuron intrinsic mechanisms like the ubiquitin/proteosome system and autophagy/lysosomal clearance mechanisms.

 - Parkin function is restored, allowing the cell to clear toxic alpha-synuclein and restore normal mitochondrial function.